jxhou/ContentExplorer/design docs/DynamicContent.md

 1. Embedded views created from ng-template;
 2. Hosted views created from Components;

-There are also several ways of creating dynamic view from low to high levels.
+There are also several ways of creating dynamic view from using low to high level api.

 ## Creating embedded view
 A template reference can be retrieved using @ViewChild such as